 In our example, we'll sort a T-shirt order form alphabetically by Last Name (column C).

-- Select a cell in the column you wish to sort by.
+- Select a cell in the column you want to sort by.
 In our example, we'll select cell C2.

 Selecting cell C2